 Solving Crimes Often Requires Expertise and Experience Unique to Police

-Without a central force part of the government there would be no regulations on the investigative process and would result in fewer solved crimes.
+Without a central force that is part of the government, there would be no regulations on the investigative process and that would result in fewer solved crimes.
 Forensic science requires experts, not laymen.

 Law enforcement are uniquely qualified to solve crimes.
 The average police officer undergoes at least 647 hours of basic training.